pgrunde/CanvasTutorial/README.md

 ```

 You've made a cartoon!
 Ok so this example isn't the most impressive, however you have the skills now to animate absolutely any variable for any of the canvas tools available to you.
 So many possibilities!

+Your training is complete, but this is just the first step.
+You will find some challenges below to test your might and grow your skills- complete them to get 15 Internet Points (Internet Points on non-redeemable and hold no cash value, and frankly serve no purpose.
+BUT YOU MUST HAVE THEM).

+# Challenges

+### Draw a single line that moves out in a specific angle

+Remeber radians?
+Yeah you're gonna need those suckers again.
+I want my line to start at the center of the canvas and have a ~~hypotenuse~~ length of 75, and an angle of π/6.
+Deep within your Junior High mathematics memory should stir an ancient beast, [SohCahToa](http://www.mathwords.com/s/sohcahtoa.htm).
+Also remember that JavaScript has `Math.cos(angle)` and `Math.sin(angle)` which totally take radians.

+### Animate a single line to spin in a circle

+Let us take the line you just made and spin it like we're on the Price is Right.
+Create a setup for the line to animate and adjust only the angle for each frame of animation.
+It should spin without ending and maintain a constant speed.

+### Acceleration is just the rate of a rate

+"In this house we obey the laws of thermodynamics!" - *Homer*.
+That spinner needs to slow down.
+Either on page refresh or when you click the spinner, I expect it to start at a random angle with a speed that randomly varies in a range.
+The spinner's speed should gradually go down until it hits zero.

+### Lines in a timely fashion

+Anybody remember those like, time tracker things that are circular and sort of tell the time but with arrows pointing between numbers?
+Let's make our line make the minute hand of one of those.
+Hint: if 2π is one full rotation around the circle, I think **2π * 1/60** will give you the angle change after one minute.
+The trick is getting it to start on top...

+### Lines in a timely fashion - Hard Mode

+Draw both a minute and hour hand of the clock (it is called a clock, I looked it up) based on the current time.

+### Lines in a timely fashion - Insanity Mode

+Animate the clock to always display the current time properly, morning or afternoon.

+### Lines in a timely fashion - Are you kidding me this could go on my resume at this point Mode

+Using three separate canvases, draw three animated clocks which represent the current time in three different time zones- allow your users to pick the timezone via a drop down selector.